The beach where Karen Vergata was found

 The 34-year-old remained unidentified for 26 years, during which she was known as Fire Island Jane Doe (FIJD) and Jane Doe No. 7.

-At around 5.30 p.m. on April 20th, 1996, seasonal residents Robert and Andrew Ragona were walking along the beach when they saw a black bag with a bone sticking out of it.
+At around 5:30 p.m. on April 20, 1996, seasonal residents Robert and Andrew Ragona were walking along the beach when they saw a black bag with a bone sticking out of it.

 Thinking it might be a deer, they fished the bag out of the water and placed it on a plank of wood.
 However, once they opened it, they saw a human thigh bone and painted toenails.

 The police described the victim as a white woman, between the ages of 18 and 50, who had red-painted toenails and multiple scars on her legs.
+Some of the scars indicated she may have undergone ankle surgery or received stitches in the past.

 Four months later, investigators uncovered a human skull off Ocean Parkway, near Tobay Beach.